cmpitg/emacs-config/README.md

 * "When in doubt, leave it out".
 Use only what I need.

+* Opening file with a GUI dialog (provided by Zenity, defined in `.emacs_cmpitg/custom-functions.el`)

 ## TODOs

 Refactor this document into simple use cases/tasks.